 They obviously got much better with the addition of Chris Paul even though it does not seem like a perfect fit with Harden.
 The starting lineup has a ton of shooting and two floor generals.
 The bench is not deep but they have some very good veterans backing up their star-studded lineup.
-They have the potential to surpass San Antonio as the second best team in the West if Paul and Harden play well together and the Spurs don’t make any big moves.
+They have the potential to surpass San Antonio as the second best team in the West if Paul and Harden play well together.

 Oklahoma City Thunder